simphotonics/identical_items_list/README.md

 [`IdenticalItemsList`][IdenticalItemsList].

 Note: It is *not* possible to create an empty [`IdenticalItemsList`][IdenticalItemsList].
-If a non-positive constructor parameter `length` is provided, the value 1 will be used instead.
+The constructor parameter `value` is required and the default length is one, `value` being he first element of the list.

 ```Dart
 import 'package:identical_items_list/identical_items_list.dart';